pauljickling/pauljickling.github.io/projects.md

 <ul class="post-list">
   <li><h2 class="project-title">Code for SF - Project Match</h2>
   <div class="project-text">The Project Match app is under active development at Code for SF.
-It connects users with projects they would be suited for based on their skills, what they are interested in learning, and their civic interests.
+It connects users with projects they are suited for based on their skills, what they are interested in learning, and their civic interests.
 Uses Python, Express, Backbone, and Ember.</div>
     <div class="project-links"><a href="https://github.com/designforsf/brigade-matchmaker">GitHub</a></div></li>

   <li><h2 class="project-title">Dream Stream</h2>